daniel-dara/easyXml/README.md

 ### Windows

-I currently do not support installing this library on Windows however easyXML has no Unix dependencies.
-You could either compile the code yourself into a static library to link with your projects or directly compile your code with the files in the <code>src</code> folder.
+I don't currently offer Windows binaries but easyXML has no Unix-specific dependencies.
+You should be able to compile easyXml by downloading and using GNU Make for Windows and the MinGW compiler.
+You can then place the generated library file in MinGW's lib folder (in the MinGW install directory).

 ## Documentation

-For now, this readme and the example programs are the only documentation.
+For now, this readme, the example programs, and code comments are the only documentation.
 I have written the example program <code>examples/easy_example.cpp</code> to explain the most simple usage of easyXml.
 The source <code>examples/complete_example.cpp</code> provides a more in depth look at easyXml's functionality.
 I will add more code to the complete example program as new features are implemented.
-Eventually I plan to produce formal documentation.
+I plan to eventually produce formal documentation.

 ## Development Notes